stanfordnlp/corenlp-docs-dev/_pages/mwt.md

 ## Description

 Multi Word Token Expansion is the process of splitting tokens into syntactic words which are used by downstream tasks such as part of speech tagging and dependency parsing.
 In CoreNLP, MWT expansion is only performed for French, German, and Spanish.
+The expansions are designed to be consistent with the UD 2.0 standard.

 Each language has different rules for MWT expansion.
 For instance consider the Spanish sentence `Pude haber querido escribirlo.`.
 This sentence contains an example of an enclitic pronoun, which is split off from the verb by MWT expansion.
 So `escribirlo` is split into `escribir` and `lo`.